isomerpages/moe-acsj/_acs-heritage-trail/The ACS Story.md

 Upon arriving in Singapore, Rev Oldham was struck by the sight of the many Chinese boys roaming the streets of Chinatown.
 One day, while on a stroll along one of the Chinatown streets, he came across a signboard bearing the caption&nbsp;**"The Celestial Reasoning Association"**

+#### LECTURE ON ASTRONOMY

+Rev Oldham was invited to give a lecture on astronomy to Chinese businessmen at the club dinner.
+The next morning,&nbsp;**Rev Oldham received a request from a member of the Singapore Legislative Council — Mr Tan, to be his English Tutor.**&nbsp;Rev Oldham accepted the appointment and soon, Mr Tan began to "make finer English speeches than he had been thought capable of."

+Word of the success of Rev Oldham's English lessons started to spread.
+Rev Oldham was asked to be an English Tutor to several of the members who had attended his lecture.
+However,&nbsp;**Rev Oldham turned them down and offered to teach their sons instead**.
+The Chinese businessmen accepted this proposal and thus opened the door for Rev Oldham to begin classes for boys from influential Chinese circles.